gwu-libraries/python-camp/textbook/glossary.md

     It's more common to use a {term}`dictionary` to represent complex data of multiple types, since each element in a dictionary has a {term}`key` that can be more descriptive.
 For example, if our dictionary has an `age` key, we might guess that this key will correspond to a numeric type, not a string.

+list of dictionaries

+    A common approach to representing data that consist of multiple elements (like books or university courses or people in a class) where each element has more or less the same set of attributes.
+(For books, those attributes might be `title`, `author`,` publisher`, etc. For people, `name`, `age`, `email address`, etc.) Each element in the list is a dictionary with the same set of keys; only the values are different.

 loop variable

     The {term}`variable` in a {term}`for loop` that assumes the value of each element in the {term}`collection` over which the loop runs.